sympy/sympy/doc/src/contributing/new-contributors-guide/writing-tests.md

 appropriate.
 Use your best judgment, keeping in mind that the understandability of the doctest as a *documentation example* is the most important thing.
-In some extreme instances, it may be preferable to just skip a doctest (see below) rather than writing it in a convoluted way that is difficult to read just to please the doctester.
+In some extreme instances, it may be preferable to just skip testing an example (see [below](writing-tests-doctest-skip)) rather than writing it in a convoluted way that is difficult to read just to please the doctester.

 Here are some additional tips for writing doctests: